ji-podhead/ji-podhead/README.md

     </a>
 </div>

-# Guides, Tools and how to
+# Guides, Personal Research, CheatSheets and Tools

 ## [Networking](https://github.com/ji-podhead/Network-Guides/tree/main) *`Guide`*
  - how to setup DHCP & DNS with Dynamic Updates using RNCD